ComputerLars/The-Syntheticist-Papers/content/videotemplate.md

 <!-- Introduction -->
 <section class="introduction">
   <p>This series of video essays elaborates the principles of syntheticism, aiming to imagine the potential roles of AI in democratic processes, social revolts, and experimental representation.
-Whether you're new to syntheticism or a seasoned fellow, these works offer a steadfast entrance to the ideological stakes of algorithmic democracy and political AI.</p>
+Whether you're new to syntheticism or a seasoned fellow, these offer an entry to the morphological stakes of algorithmic democracy and political AI.</p>
 </section>

 <!-- Main Content -->